 If you’ve never owned a dog before or are not sure about buying a puppy, you should also consider the ‘adopt and don’t shop’ approach.
 You could find a middle-aged Havanese that would not require the puppy-training investment of time.
 As well as giving an older pup a loving home.

 If you are thinking about rescuing a Havanese, first visit your local rescue shelters.
 Even gorgeous pedigree breeds can end up here if someone has made an impulse purchase and regretted it.
 If there aren’t any locally, make friends with the staff, and they may be able to help you find a Havanese from another shelter.
 There are also dedicated Havanese shelter charities that specialize in rehoming Havanese.
-Rescue websites such as Havanese Rescue and Havanese Org are a great place to begin.
+Rescue websites such as Havanese Rescue and Havanese Club of America are good places to begin.

 As Family Pets